 The student learning outcomes presented in this document address the four foundation skill areas and nine essential elements common to all Manitoba curricula.
-The following conceptual map illustrates the foundation skill areas, essential elements, and other key components upon which the Manitoba social studies curriculum is based.
+The following conceptual map illustrates the six general learning outcomes, foundation skill areas, essential elements, and other key components upon which the Manitoba social studies curriculum is based.

-Figure 4: Conceptual Map
+Figure 5: Conceptual Map